nathanhumphrey/remix-app/README.md

 #### [`index.ts`](app/controllers/index.ts)

-This file exports `DBInterface` and any controller implementations (e.g. `users: Users` in the starter) for use in the application.
+This file exports `DBResult`, `Condition`, `DBInterface`, `LimitOptions`, `OrderByOptions`, and `QueryOptions` and any controller implementations (e.g. `users: Users` in the starter) for use in the application.

 ### /app/db/

 Database implementation resides in this directory.
 In keeping with the explanation above regarding controllers, any exported database implementation should implement the database interface exported from `/app/controllers`.
 In this way, you could develop several implementations (e.g. PostgreSQL, MySQL, Firestore, etc.) and the higher application wouldn't have to be updated to accommodate (lofty goals, I know).
+This directory contains the following files:

 #### [`firestore-db.ts`](app/db/firestore-db.ts)